connerjohnston631/riscv-hackbox/README.md

 quick plugging in and prototyping.
 To start, put your verilog into the /hackbox/rocket/src/main/verilog/ folder and modify it to the specifications of the README provided.

+This branch of the HackBox project allows for the verilog to have multiple outputs as well as inputs.
+The inputs are always active, but the outputs only write to the Accumulator registers upon the doAccum command from the RISCV custom0 function parameter (see rocc.scala).
+This modification should provide an advantage in implementing recursive functions with a hardware accelerator.